Instructor: Ryan Fox

 Students are welcome to bring their own reference material, or choose from the instructor's images!

 Supplies to bring:

-Watercolor paints - Turner 15ml tubes, Titanium White and one each of primary colors.
-Choose between my favorites: Cadmium Red, Rose Madder Hue, Yellow Ochre, Cadmium Yellow, Aureolin, Cobalt Blue, Cerulean Blue, Ultramarine Blue, and Burnt Sienna.
+Watercolor Paints - Turner 15ml tubes, one each of primary colors.
+Choose between my favorites: Cadmium Red, Rose Madder Hue, Yellow Ochre, Cadmium Yellow, Aureolin, Cobalt Blue, and Cerulean Blue.

 One 22x30 sheet of Arches Watercolor Paper, 140lb or 300lb, Cold press or rough surface.
 We will be working on a half sheet painting (15x22").